You are here

 Professor Peter Anderson

-Professor Peter Anderson is a Principal Research Fellow at the Murdoch Childrens Research Institute and Professorial Fellow in the Department of Paediatrics at the University of Melbourne.
-He is Group Leader of the Victorian Infant Brain Studies (VIBeS) team, which has an international reputation for studying the impact brain injury and brain development has on cognitive, motor, educational and behavioural outcomes in high-risk infants.
+Prof Peter Anderson is Professor of Paediatric Neuropsychology at the Monash Institute of Cognitive and Clinical Neurosciences, Monash University, and Honorary Group Leader at the Murdoch Children’s Research Institute.
+He is Director of the Victorian Infant Brain Studies (VIBeS) team, which has an international reputation for studying the impact brain injury and brain development has on cognitive, motor, educational and behavioural outcomes in high-risk infants.
 Prof Anderson is on the executive of the National Health and Medical Research Council (NHMRC) Centre for Research Excellence in Newborn Medicine.
-He is also a senior researcher in the Victorian Infant Collaborative Study Group (VICS), chair of the Australian Paediatric Neuropsychology Research Network, board director of the Perinatal Society of Australia and New Zealand, and member of the Australian and New Zealand Neonatal Network Follow-up subcommittee.
+He is also the senior psychologist in the Victorian Infant Collaborative Study Group (VICS), chair of the Australian Paediatric Neuropsychology Research Network, board director of the Perinatal Society of Australia and New Zealand, and member of the Australian and New Zealand Neonatal Network Follow-up subcommittee.

-Prof Anderson is a psychologist interested in the cognitive development of children, and for the past 15 years has focused on understanding the mechanisms underlying cognitive and learning problems in children born very preterm.
+Prof Anderson is a psychologist interested in the cognitive development of children, and for over 15 years has focused on understanding the mechanisms underlying cognitive and learning problems in children born very preterm.
 He is involved in observational outcome studies, longitudinal neuroimaging studies, and numerous randomised controlled trials assessing the long-term benefits and consequences of a range of obstetric, perinatal, and developmental interventions.
-A/Prof Anderson is currently a NHMRC Senior Research Fellow, and his research has been continuously funded by NHMRC since 2004.
+Prof Anderson is currently a NHMRC Senior Research Fellow, and his research has been continuously funded by NHMRC since 2004.
 He has more than 260 publications, mostly in the leading journals in the fields of paediatrics, neuroscience and psychology.
-Training the next generation of researchers is a priority for A/Prof Anderson, and he has supervised more than 30 graduate research students through to completion and mentors many postdoctoral fellows.
+Training the next generation of researchers is a priority for Prof Anderson, and he has supervised more than 30 graduate research students through to completion and mentors many postdoctoral fellows.
 He is an ambassador for the Life's Little Treasures Foundation, a charity dedicated to providing support, friendship and information specifically for families of children born premature or sick.

-- Associate Professor in the Department of Paediatrics at The University of Melbourne
+- Honorary Professor in the Department of Paediatrics at The University of Melbourne

 The objective of Prof Anderson's research is to improve the long-term quality of life of children born preterm (less than 37 weeks' gestation), with a specific focus on those born very preterm (less than 32 weeks' gestation).
 To achieve this goal his research has two broad but related aims.